Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 How to Declutter the Linen Closet

-The main reason why linen closets get so cluttered is that there’s simply too much stuff kept in them—and they occasionally become a catch-all for random items.
-By limiting the number of towels, bedsheets, toiletries, and home supplies you keep in your linen closet, you can avoid clutter filling up this space.
+The main reason linen closets get so cluttered is there’s simply too much in them—and they occasionally become a catch-all for random items.
+By limiting the number of towels, bedsheets, toiletries, and home supplies you keep in your linen closet, you can avoid cluttering this space.

 • Purge any non-essential or old linens.
-You really only need one extra set of sheets per bed in your house and a few extra towels per person.
+You really only need one extra set of sheets per bed and a few towels per person.

 • Organize your linens by categories for optimal linen closet organization.
 Most-used linens should be stored on an easy-to-reach shelf.
 Store decorative or holiday linen on top shelves.

-• Fold towels and bed linens using techniques like the KonMari basic folding method, which can help you maximize shelf or basket space when storing linens in the closet.
+• Properly fold sheets and towels to maximize shelf and basket space when storing linens in the closet.

 • Avoid overstocking your closet.
 Store extra toiletries or cleaning supplies in a basket on the bottom shelf.
-Try to use everything in the basket before purchasing new products.
+Before purchasing any new products, try to use everything in the basket first.

 • Any time you buy new linens or towels, purge the old ones.
-Constantly cycling out old linens for new linens helps prevent clutter buildup over time.
+Cycling out old linens for new linens helps prevent clutter buildup over time.

 How to Declutter the Bedroom Closet

-There are tons of ways to organize your closet, but first, you should start by decluttering your clothing and accessories.
+There are tons of ways to organize your closet, but it’s best to start by decluttering.
 This can help you create a wardrobe stocked with your staple and favorite pieces and make it easier to find clothing and accessories in a pinch!

-• Set up your wardrobe with designated spots for your favorite timeless pieces that are versatile and make you feel confident.
-Donate any items you no longer want, don’t fit, or haven’t worn in over a year.
+• Set up your wardrobe with designated spots for your favorite timeless pieces.
+Donate any items that don’t fit, you no longer want, or haven’t worn in over a year.

 • Set a personal limit on the number of sentimental items you hold onto to avoid buildup.
 Decide the maximum number of items you can keep within each clothing category.

 • Hang as many clothes as you can.
-Neatly fold anything you cannot hang like jeans or thick sweaters.
-Organize your clothes by categories (e.g., work clothes, exercise clothes, casual clothes).
+Organize your clothes by categories (e.g., work clothes, exercise clothes, casual wear).

 • Use a shoe rack for shoe storage so you can easily see and find what pair of shoes you need in a moment.
 Organize your shoe rack by separating shoes into seasons or types.